stefankarlsson1230/The_CSharp_Players_Guide_1_The_Basics/README.md

   - Hello in Multiple Cases – Output upper/lower/mixed case.
   - Input-Output – Read user name, then say “Nice to meet you, [name]!”

-Chapter 4: Comments
+## Chapter 4: Comments

+### From the book
+- [ ] Project 1 - The Thing Namer 3000
+  - Rebuild the following program
+    ```
+    Console.WriteLine("What kind of thing are we talking about?");
+    string a = Console.ReadLine();
+    Console.WriteLine("How would you describe it?
+Big?
+Azure?
+Tattered?");
+    string b = Console.ReadLine();
+    string c = "of Doom";
+    string d = "3000";
+    Console.WriteLine("The " + b + " " + a + " of " + c + " " + d + "!");
+    ```
+  - Add comments near each of the four variables that describe what they store.
+You must use at least one of each comment type (// and /* */).
+  - Find the bug in the text displayed and fix it.
+  - Answer this question: Aside from comments, what else could you do to make this code more understandable?

+### From ChatGPT
+- [ ] Project 2
-    1. Add Line Comments – Explain each line of a simple program.
+    - Add Line Comments – Explain each line of a simple program.
-    2. Block Comment – Wrap a paragraph in /* */.
+    - Block Comment – Wrap a paragraph in /* */.
-    3. Comment Joke – Write a short program that explains itself humorously.
+    - Comment Joke – Write a short program that explains itself humorously.
-    4. Comment Plan – Write only comments to describe a future program.
+    - Comment Plan – Write only comments to describe a future program.
-    5. Debug Notes – Comment areas to fix or improve.
+    - Debug Notes – Comment areas to fix or improve.

 Chapter 5: Variables
     1. Store and Print – Store your age, name, and city in variables and print them.
     2. Swap Variables – Swap two variables and print the result.